BobAnkh/auto-generate-changelog/CONTRIBUTING.md

 - If it is only a change to documentation, the branch name should begin with `docs/`, followed by the scope of documentation change, e.g. `docs/usage` for changing the documentation of usage
 - In other cases, please submit an issue to discuss with the maintainer first

+#### Title of Pull Request

+The title of the Pull Request should summarize the changes.
+It should begin with type that represents the changes.
+Here are some examples:

+For a new feature, the title should begin with **`feature(<Your-New-Feature>):`**

+For a bug fix, the title should begin with **`fix(<Your-Bugfix-Feature>)`**

+For documentation changes, the title should begin with **`docs(<Your-Documentation-change-scope>)`**

-#### Convention of Pull Request Description
+#### Description of Pull Request

 Please follow [pull_request_template](.github/PULL_REQUEST_TEMPLATE.md) to describe the changes of the Pull Request so that the reviewers can understand your changes more clearly.
-This part cannot be empty
+This part cannot be empty.

-If it is for a new feature, **the title of the Pull Request** should begin with **`feature(<Your-New-Feature>):`**.
-If it is for a bug fix, the title should begin with **`fix(<Your-Bugfix-Feature>)`**.
-If it is for documentation changes, the title should begin with **`docs(<Your-Documentation-change-scope>)`**

 Motivation of this Pull Request(e.g. what problem is solved and what feature is optimized) should be clarified in the description.
 What feature has been implemented in this Pull Request should be described in details and the technology stack of this feature should also be introduced.
-Other necessary changes (e.g. relevant documentation update) also need to be declared in the description
+Other necessary changes (e.g. relevant documentation update) also need to be declared in the description.

-It is recommended to use `Tasklist` format in order to organize the description more clearly.
-Note that **any `draft pull request` must contain a `Tasklist` in the description** and update it when the development progresses
+It is recommended to use `Tasklist` format to describe the steps or technology stack of the changes.
+Any `draft pull request` is recommended to contain a `Tasklist` in the description and update it when the development progresses.

 > Following is the Tasklist format:
 >